Humanitarian Training Interventions

 - External monitoring via a professional monitoring unit;

 - External monitoring via clinical research methods (in collaboration with the University of Yale).

-- Reduce the risk of further bio-psychosocial distress through the re-establishment of community activities and support structures;
+- Reduce the risk bio-psychosocial distress, compassion fatigue and burnout through the re-establishment of self-care and peer-group activities.

 - Methodology engineering and onsite training, distance-based peer leader supervision.